stephentobias/learncpp_followalong/chapter_4/chapter_4_quiz_q3/README.md

 > Note: Remember to use double literals for doubles, e.g. `2.0` rather than `2`.

 ## Notes
 This is the first project that will attempt to use makefiles.
 I'm still unfamiliar with the make build process so there may be some hiccups.
+The makefiles for debug and release versions are included both as templates in the parent folder and as active versions in their respective folders.

 I'm also using a new IDE (which I will update on the main page soon) Geany.
 I moved my dev environment to a Raspberry Pi just to experiment a little.
 So far so good.